heatherbaier/social-sig/README.md

 The orientation of the image is by values.
 Each 3x3 group of pixels in the input array represents the value of one variable for the target municiaplity and its neighbors.

 #### *socialSigNeighbors - space-based*
-The orientation of the image is by s[patial orentation].
+The orientation of the image is by spatial orentation.
 The image is made up of 9 nXn matrices that represent the social signatures of the target municipality and its neighboring municipalities.
 Data is not grouped by value, but instead by it's approximate orientation on a map.

 <br>